simeononsecurity/simeononsecurity.ch/content/articles/field-it-tidbits-beyond-the-mini-datacenter/index.en.md

 - [ ] Laminated reference card taped inside the case with bootstrap and troubleshooting info
 - [ ] ESD wrist strap and anti-static bags included in the kit and used every time
 - [ ] Firmware updated and tested before departure, configuration frozen for the mission
+- [ ] Firmware images and boot media checksums verified against the vendor's published values
+- [ ] Software licenses activated for offline use with expiration dates tracked
 - [ ] Personal toolkit gaps covered (multitool, light source, independent battery pack)
 - [ ] Battery watt-hour ratings and customs manifest checked before any border crossing
 - [ ] Equipment insurance coverage confirmed for off-premises and in-transit loss